 Always make sure to buy your tickets before getting on the bus!
 You’ll save some money and will not depend on the driver to sell them to you.”

-Florence didn't have any tram lines until 2010, when the work on the T1 tram line, running from Scandicci to SMN train station, was completed.
-The tram network was got an extension in 2019 with the addition of the T2 line that connects the airport to the city centre.
+Florence didn't have any tramways until 2010, when the work on Tramvia's T1 tramway, running from Scandicci to SMN train station, was completed.
+The tram network was got an extension in 2019 with the addition of the T2 tramway that connects the airport to the city centre.

-The number of tram lines in Florrence is limited due to the medival layout of the city.”
+The number of tramways in Florrence is limited due to the medieval layout of the city.”

 Since the trams are not dependent on the amount of traffic, you can be certain that they are always on schedule!

-The T2 tram line is the cheapest and fastest way for getting from the airport to the city centre!
+The T2 tramway is the cheapest and fastest way for getting from the airport to the city centre!
 Keep that in mind when you get to Florence for the first time.”